skx/cpm-dist/A/README.md

   * Show file details; note that currently file-sizes are not correct.

 Note that the assembler presented here is pretty basic, and you should probably prefer the one included in the [C:](../C/), alongside the Aztec C-compiler.

+## Custom Utilities

+The following utilities are specific to my [cpmulator](https://github.com/skx/cpmulator/), as they use custom BIOS functions:

+* CTRLC.COM
+  * Allow changing the number of Ctrl-C characters which will trigger a CP/M reboot.
+(0 to disable).
+* CONSOLE.COM
+  * Allow changing the cpmulator output writer between ANSI and ADM-3A emulation, at runtime.